Is Negative Gearing Right for Your Australian Property Investment?

 Advantages of Owning a Negatively Geared Property: A Case Study in Australia

-Let's consider an example within the Australian context to show the benefits of negative gearing.
+Let's consider a case study within the Australian context to show the benefits of negative gearing.
 Meet Bill, a property owner with a rental property that generates an annual rent of $25,000.
 However, the expenses related to the property, including mortgage interest, total $30,000.
 This results in a taxable loss of $5,000 for Bill, which he can use to decrease the tax he owes on his salary.

 For those who anticipate a yearly investment loss, there's an option to proactively approach the Tax Office to lessen the amount of tax withheld from your salary.
 This strategy, PAYG Withholding Variation, can substantially enhance your cash flow.
 If you explore this option, your mortgage broker and tax advisor can provide further insights and guidance.